This site contains affiliate links. Click here to read my disclosure policy.

-These chemicals have made there way into our water system.
+These chemicals have made their way into our water system.
 Prescription drugs have been found in our water supply.
 You may actually be getting birth control and hormone replacement medicine via tap water supply.
-A 1999-2000 study found measurable amounts of medicines in 80% samples taken from streams in 30 states.
+A 1999-2000 study found measurable amounts of medicines in 80% of samples taken from streams in 30 states.
 Another study has found 40% of our waters to be contaminated and unsafe for swimming and drinking.

-Did you know that 80% of the apples grown in the US are sprayed with diphenylamine, a neuro- toxin linked to the development of Alzheimer’s and Parkinson’s?
+Did you know that 80% of the apples grown in the US are sprayed with diphenylamine, a neurotoxin linked to the development of Alzheimer’s and Parkinson’s?

 The following is a list of what are considered the “Dirty Dozen” endocrine disruptors